-The primary purposes of the New CO were of increasing the standard of corporate governance in Hong Kong, improving regulation of Hong Kong’s companies, facilitating the conducting of business activities, and modernizing of Hong Kong’s business laws.
+The primary purposes of the New CO were to increase the standard of corporate governance in Hong Kong, improve regulation of Hong Kong’s companies, facilitate the conducting of business activities, and modernise Hong Kong’s business laws.

 Parties Affected by the Implementation of the New CO